-Part 1 introduces "Culture General,"
+Part 1 introduces "Culture General," the

-the foundational knowledge you need to operate effectively in any global environment.
+foundational knowledge you need to operate effectively in any global environment.

-Part 2 presents "Culture Specific" Tunisia, focusing on unique cultural features of Tunisian society and is designed to and is designed to complement other predeployment training.
+Part 2 presents "Culture Specific" Tunisia, focusing on unique cultural features of Tunisian society and is designed to deployment training.
 It applies culture-general concepts to help increase your knowledge of your assigned deployment location.